Norton Farm (Higgs, Lower Farm, Arkell's Farm, The Elms)

 The property had changed hands again by 1865 when a James Gardner was running the farm which was once again known as ‘Norton Farm’.
 On 17 March 1866 a Charles Gardner of Norton Farm advertised for sale; "about 36 in-season heifers and steers; also 100 sacks of prime purple potatoes".

 The property must have been part of the Norton Court Estate at this time as a record of rents payable to that Estate dated 17 April 1868 records that Norton Farm was in the occupation of Charles Gardner on a 7 year lease from Michaelmas 1863.
 Farm was known as ‘Arkells Farm’ and ‘Norton Farm’ during this time.
 It is not known if Charles and James were one and the same person or relatives but they were paying £429-12-4 per annum.
+There were two cottages associated with the farm at this time.

 The Gardners remained until 1876 when in August of that year the following advertisements were circulating; "Farm of about 155 acres, partly arable and partly pasture, with convenient house, and the usual farm buildings, situate at Norton, near Gloucester, and now in the occupation of Mr. James Chandler. - To view apply to the Tenant and for further particulars”.
-A document concerning Norton Court Estate rents dated 17th September 1878 records ‘Norton Farm’ being farmed by George Hone (late Gardner) on a yearly tenancy and the farm had reduced in size having an acreage of 168-3-24.
+A document concerning Norton Court Estate rents dated 17th September 1878 records ‘Norton Farm’ being farmed by George Hone (late Gardner) on a yearly tenancy and the farm had an acreage of 168-3-24.

 In 1881 ‘Norton Farm’ was occupied by John Elcock.
 John was born at Worcs in 1840, married Hester and had a number of children including three baptised at Norton between 1879-1882 which may have been how long he was here.
 Indeed, in 1884 they had a daughter baptised at Treddington so had apparently left by then.
 By 1891 the family were at Tibberton, Worcs, where John was employed as an agricultural labourer, not farmer anymore.